dylanvgils/dotfiles/README.md

 # Dotfiles

-> Dotfiles allow to share configuration across multiple computers, with the convenience of using git.
+> Dotfiles allow sharing of configuration files across multiple computers, with the convenience of using git.

 This repository contains my shell configuration files (a.k.a dotfiles).
-It can be cloned into the home directory and installed (or removed) with the included `Makefile`.
-The next sections describes how this repository can be used.
+It can be cloned to the home directory and installed (or removed) with the included `Makefile`.
+The sections below describe how this repositry can be used.

 ## 1. Prerequisites
 Make sure the following packages are installed on the system: